Negative Thoughts – The Secret Cause of Your Low Self-Esteem?

 It’s true we all experience negative thoughts when life gets challenging and we feel overwhelmed.

-But perhaps the thoughts that do the most damage aren’t the big despairing ones, but the constant stream of negative thoughts you might be having on a daily basis without even realising it.
+But perhaps the thoughts that do the most damage aren’t the big despairing ones.
+But the constant stream of negative thoughts you might be having on a daily basis without even realising it.

 Constant negative thinking can be so ingrained that we don’t even notice we are doing it, unless we take the time to listen through a practise like mindfulness.
 Because we are used to negative thinking, it’s easy to assume it’s therefore benign.